 Climate directly impacts a parrot’s metabolism and ability to burn fat.
 Parrots need a fast metabolism to maintain their core body temperature, which requires many calories.

 Parrots in warmer climates don’t need to burn as much fat to stay warm.
 After all, the environment keeps their body temperature consistent.
-In contrast, parrots from colder climates burn more calories.
+Parrots from colder climates burn more calories.

 Hormonal

-It’s normal for female parrots to gain weight (or increase in size) during the breeding season, even if they aren’t eating more food or are exercising less than normal.
+It’s normal for female parrots to gain weight (or increase in size) during the breeding season, even if they aren’t eating more food or are exercising less than usual.

-During the spring, when the number of daylight hours increases and food is plentiful, hormone levels increase, resulting in an enlarged cloaca, oviduct, ovaries, and other sexual organs.
+During the spring, hormone levels increase when the number of daylight hours increases and food is plentiful.
+This results in an enlarged cloaca, oviduct, ovaries, and other sexual organs.

-Once the breeding season concludes, the reproductive organs shrink, making flight easier.
+The reproductive organs become smaller once the breeding season concludes, making flight easier.

 Parrot Species Most Likely To Be Obese

 Parrots have a metabolism optimized for the local climate.
-If a parrot has a slower metabolism due to a hot native climate, it’s more likely to overeat and gain weight.
+If a parrot has a slower metabolism due to a hot native climate, it’s more likely to overeat.

 Hot climates discourage parrots from flying and moving around as much, resulting in a sedentary lifestyle.
-The parrot species most prone to weight gain include the following:
+The parrot species most prone to weight gain include:

-These parrot species can remain healthy if encouraged to exercise and fed in moderation.
+These species can remain healthy if encouraged to live an active lifestyle and fed in moderation.

 How To Tell if A Parrot Is Fat

-It can be difficult to tell if a parrot is overweight due to their weight distribution.
+Due to their weight distribution, it can be hard to tell if a parrot is overweight.
 Also, when a parrot seems too large, you may attribute that to the feathers being fluffy or ruffled.

 Keel Bone

-An overweight parrot will have breast muscles that protrude past the keel bone, making it appear to have a divide in the middle of its chest.
+An overweight parrot’s breast muscles protrude past the keel bone, causing it to appear to have a divide in the middle of its chest.

 Lethargy

-You can also tell when a parrot’s fat by how it acts and behaves.
-Inevitably, a fat parrot will:
+You can also tell when a parrot is fat by how it acts and behaves.
+It will:

-Parrots are energetic and like to move, but excess weight makes them lethargic.
-Parrots use their breast muscles to fly, and moving is more difficult when those muscles are covered in fat.
+Parrots are energetic and like to move, but their excess weight makes them sluggish.
+They use their breast muscles to fly, and moving is more difficult when covered in fat.

 Weighing

-If you’re concerned that the parrot is getting fat, you can perform weekly weigh-ins as a part of its diet and exercise routine.
-Record its weight every 7 days to check if its body mass is rising.
+If you’re concerned the parrot is getting fat, you can perform weekly weigh-ins.
+Record its weight every 7 days to check if its body weight is rising.

 Average Weight of Parrots